libhal/libhal-neo/README.md

 - `platforms/lpc4074.cpp` and `platforms/lpc4078.cpp`: Platform-specific
   implementations for the demo applications.

-## include/libhal-neo
+## include/libhal-mpl

 This directory contains the header files for the device library.
-It currently includes `neo.hpp`, which is a placeholder for the main header file of your device library.
+It currently includes `neo-m9n.hpp`, which is a placeholder for the main header file of your device library.

 ## src

 This directory contains the source files for the device library.
-It currently includes `neo.cpp`, which is a placeholder for the main source file of your device library.
+It currently includes `neo-m9n.cpp`, which is a placeholder for the main source file of your device library.

 ## test_package